-The Group of the European People's Party (Christian Democrats) in the European Parliament has created a programme of grants for researchers interested in the history and role of Christian Democracy and its impact on decisive moments in the process of European integration.
+The Group of the European People's Party (Christian Democrats) in the European Parliament has created a programme of grants for researchers interested in the history, role and impact of Christian Democracy, and in particular of the EPP Group in the European Parliament, on decisive moments in the process of European integration.

-The aim of the grant is to stimulate and support research in the field, effected in publishing a scholarly article in an international peer-reviewed academic journal.
+The aim of the grant is to stimulate and support research in this field, effected in publishing a scholarly article in an international academic journal.

 This grant programme is designed to enable researchers to broaden their research by studying the primary sources held at the Historical Archives of the European Union in Florence, at the EPP Group’s archives in Brussels and/or at the Konrad Adenauer Stiftung (KAS) in Sankt Augustin - Bonn.

 The following researchers are eligible to apply :